ThunderFly-aerospace/TFCAB01/README.md

-# TFCAB01
+# TFCAB01 - Thunderfly Pixhaw compatible cabling system

-TFCABxxyy01 are silicone cables for PixHawk based drones.
-Cables are from booth side equipted with JST-GH plastic endings.
-Cables are designed and manufactured to have increased restistance to electromagnetic interference and cross-talk.
+TFCABxxyy01 are silicone cables for [Pixhawk](https://pixhawk.org/) based drones.
+The cables are from the both sides equipped with JST-GH high-streght plastic clips.
+Cables are designed and manufactured to have increased restistance to electromagnetic interference and self cross-talk.

 ## Where I can buy them?

 Cables can be purchased online from Thunderfly Tindie store.
 Links to individual variants can be found in the following list.

 ## List of ThunderFly cables